benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 24.md

 - Then x may **choose not to import** the path Cy to y since it has a peer path ("y") towards y

 ##### Route Selection
+When a router imports more than one route to a destination IP prefix, it selects route based on:
+1. **local preference value** attribute (import policy decision -- set by network admin)
+2. shortest AS-PATH
+3. closest NEXT-HOP router
+4. Several additional criteria: You can read up on the full